technozhantomz/peerid-backend/README.md

 ## API Documentation

-You can find API documentation here - [/docs/api.md](/docs/api.md)
+You can find API documentation here - [/docs/swagger.yaml](/docs/swagger.yaml)

-Also you can build the HTML version of documentation.
-Just run npm run `build:apidoc` and documentation will be built into `apidoc` folder.
+Also, you can build the documentation.
+Just run npm run `build:doc` and documentation will be built into `docs` folder.

 ## Dependency
 1. Docker & Docker-Compose